lzrdGreen/Positive-Affirmations-Microservice/README.md

 If you need to know more, just click on the Heading at the microservice page.

-The purpose of the project was to create something simle but useful in AWS using serverless technologies only: lambda function for the logic triggered by API Gateway, DynamoDB for data, S3 bucket for the webpage.
+The purpose of the toy project was to create something simple but useful in AWS using serverless technologies only: lambda function for the logic triggered by API Gateway, DynamoDB for data, S3 bucket for the webpage.